jhuboo/Computing-Fundamentals/nand2tetris/elements/03-Sequential_logic/03-notes.md

 - We satisfy this requiremnt by first assigning each word in the n-register RAM a *unique addresss* (0 <= addresss < n), according to which it will be accessed.
 - Second, we build a gate logic design that given an address *j*, is able to select the individaul register whose address is *j*

+***Counters*** are sequential chips whose state is an int number that increments every time unit, effecting the function ***out(t) = out(t - 1) + c***, where c is typically 1.
+Counters play an important role in digital architectures.
+For instance, a typical CPU includes a program counter whose output is interpreted as the address of the instruction that should be executed next in the current program.

+***Time Matters***, all chips described here up till now are *sequential*.
+Essentially, a *sequential* chip is one that embeds one or more *DFF* gates, either directly or indirectly.
+- In combinational chips, where time is neither modelled nor recognized, the introduction of feeback loops is complicated as feeding the output would end up depending on itself.
+- In sequential chips, this is not a problem because the *DFFs* introduce an inherent time delay, meaning that the output at time t does not depend on itself, but rather on the output at t - 1.